iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

     animationBranches: AnimationBranchStates | undefined;
     // (undocumented)
     protected abstract _assignDC(): boolean;
-    // Warning: (ae-forgotten-export) The symbol "BatchState" needs to be exported by the entry point imodeljs-frontend.d.ts
-    //
     // (undocumented)
     readonly batchState: BatchState;
     // (undocumented)
     protected abstract _beginPaint(): void;
-    // Warning: (ae-forgotten-export) The symbol "FloatRgba" needs to be exported by the entry point imodeljs-frontend.d.ts
-    //
     // (undocumented)
     readonly bgColor: FloatRgba;
-    // Warning: (ae-forgotten-export) The symbol "BranchStack" needs to be exported by the entry point imodeljs-frontend.d.ts
-    //
     // (undocumented)
     readonly branchStack: BranchStack;
     // (undocumented)